Driving in Italy? 7 Things to Know Before Renting a Car

 I have seen videos online of travelers arriving home to dozens of tickets in the mail (totaling thousands of euros!) for driving in ZTLs, so be very careful!

-Cars parked alongside the sea on the island of Ischia
+Cars parked on a road alongside the sea on the island of Ischia

 3. You should plan where to park in advance.